SharkofMirkwood/x402-agent-gateway/README.md

 # x402 Agent Gateway - Payment-Gated AI Tool Orchestration

+> **⚠️ Hackathon Project Notice**: This project was built for the **Solana x402 Hackathon**.
+While it does work, please use with caution.
+This is experimental software and we do not take responsibility for misuse, funds lost, or any damages that may result from using this software.
+Use at your own risk.

 TypeScript client + server SDKs that let you turn any LLM-tool, API endpoint or code-function into a Solana-paywalled microservice.

 Agents can autonomously choose and invoke tools, while the user pays directly from their self-custody wallet on the client - keeping your infrastructure wallet-free and stateless yet potentially entirely paid for using easy permissionless micropayments.